ElementsProject/lightning/doc/lightningd-config.5.md

 automatically by a plugin that implements the appropriate logic for your needs.
 The default behavior is to not contribute funds.

+ **experimental-websocket-port**

+Specifying this enables support for accepting incoming WebSocket connections on that port, on any IPv4 and IPv6 addresses you listen to.
+The normal protocol is expected to be sent over WebSocket binary frames once the connection is upgraded.

 BUGS
 ----